 - It signals to nearby boats that a diver is in the water.

 - It can be rigged to your speargun butt with a line.
-This allows you to shoot a fish, release your speargun and swim to the surface to pull in the fish.
+This allows you to shoot a fish, release your speargun and swim to the surface to reel in the fish.

 - Larger floats can be used as storage areas for extra gear, spearguns, pole spears, and drinking water.
 You can also store your catch on one of these floats – keeping any curious sharks from stealing your dinner!